-project site Each possesses unique topographic, vegetative hydrologic and features, some of which are more suitable for development than others.
-Sensitive areas that should be protected and/or restored include streams and their buffers, floodplains, wetlands, steep slopes, and high permeability soils.
+Each project site possesses unique topographic, hydrologic and vegetative features, some of which are more suitable for development than others.
+Sensitive areas that should be protected and/or restored include streams and their buffers. floodplains, wetlands, steep slopes, and high permeability soils.
 Additionally, slopes can be a major source of sediment and should be properly protected and stabilized.